What is Power BI? Microsoft Power BI expert, Matt Allington, explains

 Why it is Hard to Explain What Power BI is

+When most people are introduced to Power BI for the first time, in most cases the ask one seemingly simple question: What is Power BI?
 Microsoft is known for its great products, however it doesn’t always have a great record when it comes to naming products.
 The naming of Power BI products has been confusing to say the least.
 I wont spend time going back through all the confusing history but instead I will provide my spin (below) on the least confusing way to consider Power BI products today.
 I first covered this framework in my blog about the best training for Business Analysts.

 So, What is Power BI?